Unicode: Scripts covered

+Proposals for adding scripts

 The Unicode Roadmap Committee (Michael Everson, Rick McGowan, Ken Whistler, V.S.
 Umamaheswaran) maintain the list of scripts that are candidates or potential candidates for encoding and their tentative code block assignments on the Unicode Roadmap page of the Unicode Consortium website.
-For some scripts on the Roadmap, such as Jurchen and Khitan small script, encoding proposals have been made and they are working their way through the approval process.
-For other scripts, such as Mayan (besides numbers) and Rongorongo, no proposal has yet been made, and they await agreement on character repertoire and other details from the user communities involved.
+For some scripts on the Roadmap, such as Jurchen and Khitan large script, encoding proposals have been made and they are working their way through the approval process.
+For other scripts, such as Numidian and Rongorongo, no proposal has yet been made, and they await agreement on character repertoire and other details from the user communities involved.

-Some modern invented scripts which have not yet been included in Unicode (e.g., Tengwar) or which do not qualify for inclusion in Unicode due to lack of real-world use (e.g., Klingon) are listed in the ConScript Unicode Registry, along with unofficial but widely used Private Use Areas code assignments.
+Some modern invented scripts which have not yet been included in Unicode (e.g., Tengwar) or which do not qualify for inclusion in Unicode due to lack of real-world use (e.g., Klingon) are listed in the ConScript Unicode Registry, along with unofficial but widely used private use area code assignments.

 There is also a Medieval Unicode Font Initiative focused on special Latin medieval characters.
 Part of these proposals has been already included in Unicode.

-Script Encoding Initiative

-The Script Encoding Initiative, a project run by Deborah Anderson at the University of California, Berkeley was founded in 2002 with the goal of funding proposals for scripts not yet encoded in the standard.
-The project has become a major source of proposed additions to the standard in recent years.
+The Script Encoding Initiative (SEI), a project created by Deborah Anderson at the University of California, Berkeley, was founded in 2002 with the goal of funding proposals for scripts not yet encoded in the standard.
+Now run by Anushah Hossain, SEI has become a major source of proposed additions to the standard in recent years.
+Although SEI collaborates with the Unicode Consortium and the ISO/IEC 10646 standards process, it operates independently, supporting the technical, linguistic, and historical research needed to prepare formal proposals.
+SEI maintains a database of scripts that have yet to be encoded in the Unicode Standard on the project's website.